-If you have not been following my blog (what are you waiting for?) here are 28 of my marketing ideas, advice and tips for small businesses selling online, that you missed!
+If you have not been following my blog (what are you waiting for?) here are 28 of my marketing ideas, advice and tips for small businesses selling online that you may have missed!

 28 Great Marketing Ideas for Small Businesses Selling Online